ndrewtl/airspace-jekyll/_posts/2018-01-25-qualitative.md

 	mutate(response = factor(response, levels = c("Never", "Rarely", "midlow")))
 ```

 Next, in order to change the colours on the plot, we need to define a custom colour scheme.
-To do this I'm using a colour palette from `RColorBrewer` and tweaking it a bit.
+To do this, we can use a colour palette from `RColorBrewer` and tweak it a bit.

 ```r
 # Use RColorBrewer to store a preset diverging colour palette as a vector of colour codes